Marcelofilho07/AutoBattle2/README.md

 ## Introduction
 This is an Auto Battler made in C++ for a recruitment process at Kokku.
 In this file I'll document all changes made to the original project and how each class is working now.

-The game follow all rules from the requisite document, except for a need of a "Index" variable which I have found no use for it and it could be said it has an arbitrary decision by the fact that the turn order is decided by how the characters are created.
+The game follow all rules from the requisite document, except for a need of a "Index" variable which I have found no use for and it could be said it has an arbitrary decision by the fact that the turn order is decided by how the characters are created.
 Also, I don't folllow a class system.
-Each character can have their own customizible attributes.
+Each character can have their own customizable values for each attribute.
 For the extra feature, I'm from 27/12/1997 so I've added an Invulnerable (take no damage) and an Empower (more damage) state to each character.

 For variable and functions names I'm trying to follow the Unreal Engine coding [guidelines](https://docs.unrealengine.com/4.26/en-US/ProductionPipelines/DevelopmentSetup/CodingStandard/)
 ## AutoBattleC++.cpp